Will the Iran-US prisoner swap lead to better relations?

 A rare deal came through between Iran and the US on September 18 that could potentially pave the way for further de-escalation in the historically tense bilateral ties.

-In a series of events that resembled a Hollywood kidnapping blockbuster, five Americans detainees (with dual US-Iranian nationalities) held in Iran for years were flown out of the country and repatriated after Tehran confirmed the release of its $6bn frozen by the US in South Korea.
+In a series of events that resembled a Hollywood kidnapping blockbuster, five American detainees (with dual US-Iranian nationalities) held in Iran for years were flown out of the country and repatriated after Tehran confirmed the release of its $6bn frozen by the US in South Korea.

-Qatar was the mediator role in this drama, hosting the American detainees in a stopover before their flight to the US and home, as well as accommodating the Iranian money in its banks until Tehran can collect it.
-On the same day five Iranians held in the US were also released as part of the deal.
+Qatar was the mediator role in this drama, hosting the American detainees in a stopover before their flight to the US and home, as well as accommodating the Iranian money in its banks until Tehran could collect it.
+On the same day, five Iranians held in the US were also released as part of the deal.

-All these gains an extra layer of excitement considering the long history of animosity between the statesmen in Tehran and Washington that date back to the very inception of the Islamic Republic in Iran.
+All these gains an extra layer of excitement considering the long history of animosity between the statesmen in Tehran and Washington that dates back to the very inception of the Islamic Republic in Iran.

 Washington brands Tehran a “state sponsor of terrorism” and has gone to extreme lengths to make sure the country does not develop what themselves were the first country to develop — and not to mention the only country to have used them in combat – nuclear weapons.

-In Iran, they’ve been calling the US “the Great Satan” ever since the late leader of the Islamic Republic Ruhollah Khomeini coined the epithet in 1979, just after the Iranian revolution; in fact, one day after the takeover of the US Embassy in Tehran.
+In Iran, they’ve been calling the US “the Great Satan” ever since the late leader of the Islamic Republic, Ruhollah Khomeini, coined the epithet in 1979, just after the Iranian revolution; in fact, one day after the takeover of the US Embassy in Tehran.

 Mixed reactions

-The prisoner swap drama grabbed many headlines worldwide even days before it actually unravelled.
+The prisoner swap drama grabbed many headlines worldwide, even days before it actually unravelled.
 But it received mixed reactions worldwide.

 In the US, some reportedly welcomed the release of the Americans, while others criticised the Biden administration for what they called paying “ransom” to Iran.

 Republican lawmakers have been particularly critical of the prisoner exchange deal.
-They argue that the Biden administration rewarded Iran for its bad behaviour and that the release of Iranian prisoners could put American troops at risk.
-They also say that unfreezing Iranian funds could boost Iran's economy and help it to develop its nuclear program.
-The Biden administration has defended the deal, saying that it was necessary to bring the Americans home, who otherwise would face a lifetime in jail.
+They argue that the Biden administration rewarded Iran for its bad behaviour and that releasing Iranian prisoners could put American troops at risk.
+They also say that unfreezing Iranian funds could boost Iran's economy and help it develop its nuclear programme.
+The Biden administration has defended the deal, saying it was necessary to bring the Americans home, who otherwise would face a lifetime in jail.

 "We're comfortable with the parameters of this deal.
 I've heard the critics say that somehow they're getting the better end of it.
-Ask the families of those five American's who's getting the better end of it, and I think you'd get a different answer,” John Kirby, National Security Council Coordinator for Strategic Communications said at a press conference.
+Ask the families of those five Americans who's getting the better end of it, and I think you'd get a different answer,” John Kirby, National Security Council Coordinator for Strategic Communications, said at a press conference.

 The White House has also argued that the deal does not signal a broader improvement in relations with Iran.